Why Your Coffee Tastes Bitter (And 4 Quick Fixes)

 This article may contain affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 This helps us keep creating free content.

-2. Water Too Hot, Let It Cool Down
+2. Water Too Hot: Cool It Before Brewing

 Baratza Encore